 \subsubsection{No bias field case}

-Figure \ref{fig:4-10} shows the registration performance when there is no bias field.
-Mean and variance of T-RMSE and I-RMSE for each of SSD, CC, RC and MI similarity measures are shown separately in the top and middle panels.
-The registration performances for LR-EMD, AFR-EMD and benchmark intensity based registration are compared in each panel.
-The registration process for all images have converged in this setting.
-AFR-EMD have similar performance to the intensity-based registration when there is no bias filed noise.
-LR-EMD has slightly higher error, particularly when RC has been used as similarity measure.
-SSD and CC have higher average error compared to RC and MI (approximately 25\% higher in both T-RMSE ans I-RMSE).
+Figure \ref{fig:4-10} shows the registration performance when there is no bias field in the MR images.
+The mean and variance of T-RMSE and I-RMSE for either of the SSD, CC, RC, and MI similarity measures are shown separately in the top and the middle panels.
+The performance metrics are reported for LR-EMD, AFR-EMD and the benchmark model.
+Without the bias field noise, all the registration processes for all images have converged.
+AFR-EMD achieves a similar performance to the benchmark intensity-based registration when there is no bias filed noise.
+LR-EMD has slightly higher error, particularly when RC has been used as the similarity measure.
+Both SSD and CC have approximately 25\% higher average error compared to the RC and MI similarity measures (both in T-RMSE and I-RMSE).
 Generally, MI achieves the highest accuracy and fastest convergence time among the similarity measures.
-The bottom panel in Figure \ref{fig:4-10} compares the running time for all methods.
-Comparing the registration algorithms, there is no significant difference between running times.
-Among the similarity measures, RC is the slowest similarity measure.
-In general, our results show that EMD-based registration algorithms perform similar to the intensity-based method when none of the images are corrupted by spatially varying noise.
+The bottom panel in Figure \ref{fig:4-10} compares the running times for all the methods.
+There is no significant difference between running times of our proposed methods and the benchmark method.
+Among the similarity measures, RC has the highest running time.
+Overall, when there is no bias field distortion, EMD-based registration algorithms perform similar to the benchmark intensity-based method.